 What Survey Takers Can Do

 To take a survey, people can tap the link in the text to open the survey in a mobile browser.
-If they don't want to receive text messages, they can reply STOP to opt out of all future text messages from SurveyMonkey users.
+If they don't want to receive text messages, they can reply STOP, in any survey language, to opt out of all future text messages from SurveyMonkey users.

 TIP!
 If you're getting text message invitations, learn more about why and what you can do.